SFDO-Community-Sprints/Enhancements-to-NPSP-Email-Acknowledgement/README.md

 We welcome contributions to this project.
 At present we need:

 * Requirements: Gather additional needs from nonprofits who use email acknowledgement
 * Solution design: Should this functionality continue as a workflow rule?
+Lighhtning component?
 Process builder?
 Flow?
 * Developer: Create solution based on design

 ### Project Roadmap